 by Jörg Hillebrand and Bernd Schneider

 Every Star Trek production requires a large number of props to act as technical devices of Starfleet or of aliens.
-There are custom prop designs for standard phasers, tricorders or communicators.
+There are custom designs for standard phasers, tricorders or communicators.
 But in most cases there is a need for additional props that either serve a specific purpose in the story or are used as generic futuristic decoration.
-Several of the props that could be seen are actually slightly modified devices of the 20th/21st century.
+Several of them are actually slightly modified items of the 20th/21st century.
 In particular, game consoles have been used repeatedly for handheld scanners.

 Space Marines Evac Fighter

-In Picard's Nexus vision, Matthew's Christmas gift is actually a Space Marines EVAC Fighter from the "Aliens" action figure line by Kenner (1992).
+In Picard's Nexus vision in "Star Trek Generations", Matthew's Christmas gift is actually a Space Marines EVAC Fighter from the "Aliens" action figure line by Kenner (1992).
 It features firing "Alienator missiles" and a transparent "Alien capture pod" at its aft end.
 Nothing has been done to disguise the toy's true origin or to make it look like a Trek vessel.

 Robotech Invid Shock Trooper

 The Robotech Invid Shock Trooper was turned into Quark's pistol in two DS9 episodes and even appeared in ENT: "Acquisition" (though we should expect Ferengi technology to progress in 220 years).
 One shoulder cannon of the toy was made into the barrel, a leg became the handle of the Trek weapon.
 A variant of the prop only uses the cannon, without the disk-shaped handle.

 Tandy Astro Thunder